EDITORIAL SERVICES

 Reporting & Writing

-A full-time freelance writer, Kim specializes in reported narrative nonfiction.
-Her best stories make an esoteric subject (meteorology, forensic science, architecture, etc.) accessible to a mainstream audience.
+A full-time freelance writer, Kim specializes in reported narrative nonfiction, known for character-driven stories with a narrative arc and literary themes.
+Her stories often make an esoteric subject (meteorology, forensic science, architecture) accessible to a mainstream audience.
 She also enjoys profiles, essays, sports, outdoor adventure and nature writing, travel and food, and deep dives into historical archives.

 Teaching